-Data availability.
+- Data availability.
 Some required data may not be publicly available and there may be delays in accessing data.
 There are additional challenges with data availability in the devolved administrations.
-Bidders should identify data availability risks and plan for these in timelines and in method development.
+Bidders should identify data availability risks and plan for these in timelines. - Assumptions.

-- Assumptions.
 Robust assumptions need to be made regarding current and predicted risk and resilience as well as the adaptation strategies that can be implemented and their potential costs and impacts.
-For some decisions, such as defining baseline pathways in phase 2, these assumptions will need to be informed by stakeholder consultation. - Aggregation of data across the UK.
+There will also be some assumptions required to map the hazards to impact metrics.
+For some decisions, such as defining baseline pathways in phase 2, these assumptions will need to be informed by stakeholder consultation. - Scale issues.
+This project will require bidders to aggregate the impacts of adaptation interventions at the building and street/city scale to the national level.
+This will require further robust assumptions and the use of methods such as scaling factors.
+Bidders should identify how to ensure these assumptions are clear and robust. - Aggregation of data across the UK.
 Data availability is not uniform across the UK and nor is the policy landscape.
 This needs to be accounted for when making assumptions and spatially aggregating datasets. - Future projections.
 Quantifying future projections of risk is non-trivial and a clear description of how this will be calculated should be outlined.
-This should include an approach to quantifying uncertainty and sensitivity testing (see the methodology document for phase 2, for more details). - Effective and proportionate stakeholder engagement.
+This should include an approach to quantifying uncertainty and sensitivity testing (see the methodology document for phase 2, for more details).
+For this project, there are additional uncertainties through using future development models.
+Bidders should set out the data, projections and models they will use and their approach to uncertainties. - Effective and proportionate stakeholder engagement.
 The steering group for this project will need to be convened in such a way as to ensure the participants are engaged and bought in to the process and discussions are balanced between different participants.
 The process should also be proportionate so that the necessary input is gathered without overburdening stakeholders. - Costing evidence.
 Not all direct and indirect impacts will have a robust approach to providing a monetary value.
 Priority should be put on costing the largest impacts from climate change on the system being examined.
-Bidders should highlight which impacts from climate change, investment costs and co-benefits of adaptation action they will be able to provide a monetary value to in their bid. - Scope of bid: We recognise this is a broad and challenging project and would welcome suggestions from bidders on what is achievable within this analysis in the project time and budget.
-We would also welcome bids from consortiums recognising this analysis covers a broad range of technical expertise covering both farming, nature and economics.
+Bidders should highlight which impacts from climate change, investment costs and co-benefits of adaptation action they will be able to provide a monetary value to in their bid.